mikipernu/over.arch/client/README.md

+#

 # React + TypeScript + Vite

+This project uses the [Fresh App Factory template](https://fresh-app.github.io/fresh-vite-app-react-ts.html) as the basis for the client application:

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+The template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: